 gcloud beta access-context-manager perimeters update PhiPerimeter --set-egress-policies=phiegress.yaml

-Assume that you have defined the following perimeter, found by listing the perimeter with gcloud:
+Assume that you have defined the following perimeter:

 name: accessPolicies/222/servicePerimeters/Example status: resources: - projects/111 - projects/222 restrictedServices: - compute.googleapis.com - containerregistry.googleapis.com title: Example

-You now wish to grant read access to disk images in project 999 (which is in a different org).
-You would define the following egress rule:
+You now need to grant read access to disk images in project 999

 echo """ - egressTo: operations: - serviceName: compute.googleapis.com methodSelectors: - method: InstancesService.Insert resources: - projects/999 egressFrom: identityType: ANY_IDENTITY """ > compute.yaml